joefrance/NEATWerx/README.md

 Prerequisites:

-This example connects to SQL Server 2008 and the AdventureWorks database (thus the ending "Werx" on this sample):
+This example connects to SQL Server 2008R2 (at least version 10.50.2500) and the AdventureWorks database (thus the ending "Werx" on this sample):

 You can find the full SQL Server backup file here: